Jarrett Wolf focuses his practice on international crisis management and corporate investigations.

-Mr. Wolf advises law firms, corporates, embassies and private clients managing crises and conducting complex investigations.
-He has handled matters involving more than 35 countries, including Colombia, Hong Kong, Italy, Monaco, Russia, Saudi Arabia, Switzerland and the United Arab Emirates.
+He has handled matters involving more than 40 countries, including Hong Kong, Monaco, Russia, Saudi Arabia, Singapore, Switzerland, and the United Arab Emirates.

-Mr. Wolf’s experience includes the prevention of international and political incidents; the response to investigations, arrests and prosecutions in foreign jurisdictions; strategies to avoid the need for government intervention or court oversight; independent investigations that have enabled the opening of banking relationships for international private clients, including politically exposed persons; and the development of strategic communications and global reputation management plans.
+Mr. Wolf’s experience includes the prevention of international and political incidents; the response to investigations, arrests and prosecutions; independent investigations that have enabled the opening of banking relationships for international private clients and politically exposed persons; and the development of strategic communications and global reputation management plans.

 Mr. Wolf began his career as an Assistant State Attorney in Miami.
-He co-founded the State Attorney’s Gang Prosecution Unit, wrote the first warrant in Florida authorizing a search for gang evidence, obtained the first formal ruling in Florida admitting gang evidence at trial, and was a frequent speaker at national law enforcement conferences on the subject of investigating and prosecuting gangs and violent organized crime.
-Mr. Wolf was also member of the Statewide Terrorist Intelligence Network Group and, following the 9/11 attacks, was involved in setting up the Regional Domestic Security Task Force and its Investigations and Intelligence Subcommittee.
+He co-founded the Special Prosecutions Division’s Gang Prosecution Unit, wrote the first warrant in Florida authorizing a search for gang evidence, and obtained the first formal ruling in Florida admitting gang evidence at trial.
+Mr. Wolf was also member of Florida’s Statewide Terrorist Intelligence Network Group and, following the 9/11 attacks, was involved in standing up the Regional Domestic Security Task Force and its Investigations and Intelligence Subcommittee.

-Mr. Wolf was later recruited by the United States Drug Enforcement Administration as a Special Agent.
-As a DEA agent, Mr. Wolf conducted investigations and enforcement operations aimed at organizations involved in international drug trafficking, money laundering and kidnapping.
-From 2003 to 2006, he was the case agent on a multi-agency international organized crime investigation of a Consolidated Priority Organization Target, for which he received the DEA Administrator’s Award, the U.S. Attorney’s Outstanding Law Enforcement Officer of the Year Award, the DEA Exceptional Performance Award, and the International Narcotic Enforcement Officers’ Association’s International Award of Honor.
+Mr. Wolf was later recruited as a Special Agent by the United States Drug Enforcement Administration and spent the next several years investigating and building prosecutions against international drug trafficking organizations.
+From 2003 to 2006, he was the case agent for a multi-agency international organized crime investigation of a Consolidated Priority Organization Target for which he received the DEA Administrator’s Award, the U.S. Attorney’s Outstanding Law Enforcement Officer of the Year Award, the DEA Exceptional Performance Award, and the International Narcotic Enforcement Officers’ Association’s International Award of Honor.

-Mr. Wolf has been a frequent speaker on crisis management, consular emergencies, special investigations and surveillance operations, and conducting international investigations.
+Mr. Wolf has been a frequent speaker on crisis management, strategic investigations, and international investigations.
 He has authored several articles and manuals on best practices, including:

 Gang Prosecution Manual of the United States Department of Justice, Office of Juvenile Justice and Delinquency Prevention (Co-Author)